0kyn/_p-templates/README.md

 - `_memo.md`    : Uses to store temporary notes
 - `_todo.md`    : Lists tasks per module, note some features ideas, enhancements, usefull resources...
 - `_tools.md`   : Uses as a reminder for command line you need to run regularly (npm docker composer)
-- `_stack.md`   : Describes the technical stack, environments... and some keywords
+- `_stack.md`   : Describes the technical stack, environments, technologies... and some keywords

 ## Usage